 Uptime is a big deal.
 Just like with regular websites, if it is offline when someone visits, the owner loses money.
 Same with mining pool servers – if they are offline, all miners in the pool lose money as nothing gets broadcasted to the blockchain.

 Payout schedule is also a minor factor.
 It is an individual preference as some people like few bigger payments while others like a lot of smaller payments.
 If you need to choose, the latter is better just in case something happens with the pool – you don’t lose too much in that case.

 Payout schemes are also a condition to pay attention to.
 There are numerous payout designs, some of the most common are

 - PPS – Pay Per Share.
-Each submitted share is worth certain amount of BTC.
-Since finding a block requires shares on average, a PPS method with 0% fee would be 50 BTC divided by .
-It is risky for pool operators, hence the fee is highest.
+Each submitted share is worth a certain amount of BTC.
+Since finding a block requires shares on average, a PPS method with a 0% fee would be 50 BTC divided by.
+It is risky for pool operators, hence the fee is the highest.

 - SMPPS – Shared Maximum Pay Per Share.
 Like Pay Per Share, but never pays more than the pool earns.

 - ESMPPS – Equalized Shared Maximum Pay Per Share.
 Like SMPPS, but equalizes payments fairly among all those who are owed.